emard/esp32ecp5/README.md

 # ESP32 JTAG tap walker for ECP5

-This is micropython running on ESP32 to allow
-JTAG programming and flashing of Lattice ECP5 FPGA JTAG.
+This is micropython running on ESP32 or ESP32-S2 to allow JTAG programming and flashing of Lattice ECP5 FPGA JTAG.
 A simple way in about 700 lines of code.